joinpursuit/Pursuit-Core-Web/fundamentals/constructor_functions/README.md

 ## Lesson

-## 1. Objects can have functions are values
+## 1. Objects can have functions as values

 ```js
 var dog = {